runabol/tork/README.md

 - `name` - a human-readable name for the job
 - `tasks` - the list of task to execute
+- `inputs` - input parameters allow you to specify data that the job expects to use during its runtime.
+Input values can be accessed by tasks by using a [template expression](https://pkg.go.dev/text/template), e.g. `{{ .inputs.someParam }}`

 task properties: